meingorn/Spotagram/README.md

 7. refactor search to work w/ instagr

+what url do we want
+how are we going to genereate search term to plug into spotify somewhere set image id to this .something

 Require.ments
 <!-- At least one API call -->
 A store to hold the data